gillian-guide/gillian-guide.github.io/docs/en/essential-modding/additional-fixes.md

 # Additional Fixes (List)

 !!! warning "Actuality"
-    This, and the next sections of the guide have not been updated in a long while and a bunch of information relating to mods that had updates, became outdated.
-Use this list more as a reference to what mods to use, rather than their install steps.
+    This, and the next sections of the guide have not been updated in a long while and is considered **legacy information**.
+A bunch of information relating to mods that had updates, became outdated.
+Use this list more as a reference to what mods you can use, rather than their install steps.

 Following mods are fixes that I'd personally consider essential, as they don't have any downsides or incompatibilities to them.